 Moms keep a finger on the pulse of the household.
 She makes sure there’s food in the pantry, takes everyone clothes shopping, and gets the kids to where they need to go with the right equipment.
 That means mom is always buying stuff everyone needs to achieve their goals for that day no matter if it’s schoolwork or sports equipment.

-What are the Best Credit Cards for Mom?
+What are the credit cards for single moms?
 We think:

 - Blue Cash Preferred® Card from American Express